Product Management at MojoTech

 We follow an Agile/SCRUM format — building and deploying working software in one or two-week increments (sprints).
 This pace requires timely input from clients and MojoTech alike to ensure we achieve the desired velocity consistently.

 Testing & QA

 A critical part of regular sprint planning is prioritizing new feature requests.
 We ask questions, challenge assumptions and encourage prioritization based on factors such as value to the business, user needs, cost of implementation and timeline/resource constraints.

-We go through this prioritization exercise a LOT, because we understand that building a great product is an on-going, dynamic experience.
-We’re not afraid of changing requirements or new ideas.
+We go through this prioritization exercise a LOT because building a great product is an ongoing, dynamic experience and we’re not afraid of changing requirements or new ideas.

 There is an old saying we lean on a great deal: